-Construction methods for this project will be typical.
-No extraordinary depths are anticipated.
-The project has already been awarded to the successful low bidder.
-When construction is complete, project testing, startup and closeout will be conducted per LCWSC and SCDHEC protocols, at which point LCWSC will take ownership and maintenance responsibilities for the waterline.
+Once a successful bidder is identified, a contract award will be issued, and construction will commence on the project as designed.
+When construction is complete, project testing, startup and closeout will be conducted per LCWSC and SCDHEC protocols, at which point LCWSC will take ownership and maintenance responsibilities for the elevated tank and waterline.